szuke/xtuple-extensions/docs/TUTORIAL3.md

 ### Declaring the Version Number

 One last thing we should do is to declare the version number for the client.
 We have already specified the version number in the database `manifest.js` file.
 We should do the something similar in the client so that users will know how up-to-date their extension code is.
-Change your `client/core.js` file to the following:
+Update the file `/path/to/xtuple-extensions/source/icecream/client/core.js` with the following:

 ```javascript
 XT.extensions.icecream = {